rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 준비.md

 A e-commerce company hosts its internet-facing containerized web applicatio on an Amazon EKS cluster.
 The EKS cluster is situated within a VPC's private subnet.
 The EKS cluster is accessed by developers using a bastion server on a public network.
 As per new compliance requirement, security policy prohibits use of bastion hosts and public internet access to the EKS cluster.
 Which of the following is most cost-effective solution?

 - Establish a VPN connection.

+---

+A company needs a relational database with 1 minute Recovery Time Objective (RTO) and 1 second Recovery Point Objective (RPO) for multi-region disaster recovery.
+Which solution should you recommend?